Sasaki (company): History

 Sasaki was founded in 1953 by landscape architect Hideo Sasaki while he served as a professor and landscape architecture chair at the Harvard Graduate School of Design.
 Sasaki was founded upon collaborative, interdisciplinary design, unprecedented in design practice at the time, and an emphasis on the integration of land, buildings, people, and their contexts.

-Through the mid to late 1900s, Sasaki designed plazas (including Copley Square), corporate parks, college campuses, and master plans, among other projects.
+Through the mid- to late-1900s, Sasaki designed plazas (including Copley Square), corporate parks, college campuses, and master plans, among other projects.

 The firm includes a team of in house designers, software developers, and data analysts who support the practice.
-Today, Sasaki has over 300 employees across its diverse practice areas and between its two offices.
+As of 2019, Sasaki had over 300 employees across its diverse practice areas and between its two offices.
 The firm engages in a wide variety of project types, across its many disciplines.

 Milestones

 In 2000, in honor of the passing of the firm's founder, the family of Hideo Sasaki together with Sasaki and other financial supporters, established the Sasaki Foundation.
 The foundation, which is a separate entity from Sasaki, gives yearly grants, supporting community-led research at Sasaki.

 In 2012, Sasaki opened an office in Shanghai to support the firm's work in China and the larger Asia Pacific region.

 In 2018, Sasaki opened the Incubator, a coworking space designed by and located within the Sasaki campus, which houses the Sasaki Foundation as curator of programming.
 The 5,000 square-foot space is home to several like-minded non-profits, organizations, and individuals.

 In 2020, Sasaki established a new office in Denver, Colorado, marking the firm's third physical studio location.
-Opening an office in Denver, a region where Sasaki has been working since the 1960s, positions Sasaki to deliver on projects across western North America.